 The attorneys at Koskoff Koskoff & Bieder PC, represent men whose doctors misdiagnosed prostate cancer or failed to diagnose it in a timely manner.
 We also represent clients who were improperly treated for prostate cancer.
 In either case, these men were seriously harmed because of the negligence of a medical professional, whether it was a primary care physician who ignored the symptoms of prostate cancer or a radiologist who misread a test or made errors in radiological therapy.

 If you believe that medical malpractice was involved in your case, please contact us to arrange a free consultation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout Connecticut.